neljohncereradeveloper/saas-hris-server/src/features/leave-management/domain/LEAVE_MANAGEMENT_DOMAIN.md

 1. **Identify Balances to Close**

+   - Get active cutoff configuration for the current date
+   - Determine which leave year is ending based on cutoff period
-   - Query all LeaveBalance records with status OPEN and current year
+   - Query all LeaveBalance records with status OPEN and the ending leave year identifier
    - Filter to include all active employees
    - See Process 6: Scenario C for detailed closing process